dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

     ...statements
 ```

-In each iteration, it overwrites the previous value (if any).
+On each iteration, the previous value of the iteration variable is overwritten (if any).
 After the loop finishes, the variable retains the last value.

-### `break` statement
+### break statement

-You can use the `break` statement to break out of a loop before it finishes iterating all of the elements.
+You can use the `break` statement to break out of a loop early.

 ```python
 for name in namelist: